The religion of Islam is comprised of five core pillars, and one of those pillars is Hajj, but what is Hajj, and why is it important?

-Each of the five pillars holds special significance for Muslims because they form the basis of the religion of Islam, and all Muslims should seek to live their lives by the five pillars to please Allah (SWT).
-Hajj is the fifth pillar of Islam which means it is one of the basic foundations of Muslim beliefs – no matter which school of thought a person may follow.
+Each of the Five Pillars holds special significance for Muslims because they form the basis of the religion of Islam, and all Muslims should seek to live their lives by the Five Pillars to please Allah (SWT).
+That said, what is the meaning of Hajj?
+Hajj is the Fifth Pillar of Islam which means it is one of the basic foundations of Muslim beliefs – no matter which school of thought a person may follow.

 What Does Hajj Mean?